AI Use Cases/Healthcare

 Coder workflow redesign is where most HIM implementations stall

-The productivity gains - coders processing 40-60 encounters daily versus 15-25 manually - only materialize if the validation interface is actually faster than reading a chart.
+The targeted productivity gains - a coder validating several times the encounters they could manually read - only materialize if the validation interface is actually faster than reading a chart.
 If coders are toggling between the AI recommendation screen and the source EHR to verify clinical justifications, throughput gains erode.
 The interface must surface clinical evidence snippets and source documentation links inline.
 Skipping workflow design and just bolting AI recommendations onto existing screens is the most common implementation failure in Health Information Management deployments.

 5. 5